 Summer in the garden at Quebec House

-The garden at Quebec House is a source of joy to those of us who work here and hopefully to the visitors to the property.
-They are compact and although considerably smaller than the original plot the house sat in, present a pleasing mix of annuals, perennials, roses, shrubs and vines.
+The garden at Quebec House is a source of joy to all those who work, volunteer and visit here.
+Although considerably smaller than the original plot the house sat in, the gardens present a pleasing mix of annuals, perennials, roses, shrubs and vines.

-This year we have developed the border outside the Coach House to create a cut flowerbed.
+The cut flowerbeds in summer are always gorgeous to see.
 Blooms grown here will be used for fresh displays in the house.